lw8192/Red-Team-Dev/C/README.md

         (typecast_data_type) variable
 Typecasting: helpful with pointers.
 C compiler needs a data type for every pointer to try and limit programming errors.
 Int pointer: should only point to int data.
 Char pointer should only point to char data.
+Generic typeless pointer - void pointer, that just holds a memory address.
+Limits: pointers can't be derefenced unless they have a type (compiler needs to know data type to retrieve stored value at memory address), must be typecast before doing pointer arithmatic.
+Typecasting is helpful in those situations.

 ## Functions